Top Dentist-Recommended Mouthwashes

 Chronic dry mouth is an extremely prevalent problem among many of my patients.
 Sometimes it’s linked to an underlying ailment but, in a lot of cases, patients with dry mouth are just unlucky.
 Fortunately, there are many ways to easily treat the symptoms of dry mouth at home, starting with mouthwash.
 The Biotene Dry Mouth Oral Rinse uses an LP3 salivary enzyme-protein system to moisturize the mouth and eliminate bad breath.
 ACT also offers a similar formula with their ACT Dry Mouth Mouthwash.

 Bad breath is annoying both for yourself and the people around you.
 If you’ve noticed that you have occasional or chronic bad breath, pick up a bottle of BreathRx Anti-Bacterial Mouth Rinse.
 Its unique formula contains ZYTEX, the odor-neutralizing secret weapon in the fight against bad breath.
-There are a lot of bad-breath mouthwash products out there but so far, this is the best one I’ve been able to find.
+There are a lot of bad-breath mouthwash products out there.
+So far, however, this is the best one I’ve been able to find.
 It’s also very affordable at just $11 a bottle.

 For people who brush and floss regularly, bad breath is frequently a symptom of a larger, underlying condition.
 Read our blog about some of the more common causes of bad breath if you think your foul breath isn’t connected to oral care.